miikasda/gols/README.md

 ### 3. Edit JSON data:
   - Replace "username" and "password" values with credentials for Garmin Connect.
   - Add directories to check when script executed by adding each absolute path as a string to the "directories" array.
+  - Leave fastSync to true for faster upload, if you need to force reupload all data on device set it to false.

 ## Manual Upload